-The Colorado Geological Survey is pleased to present Open File Report 06-07, Geologic Map of the Fairplay West Quadrangle, Park County, Colorado.
-Its purpose is to describe the geologic setting and mineral resource potential of this 7.5-minute quadrangle.
+The purpose of this map is to describe the geologic setting and mineral resource potential of this 7.5-minute quadrangle.
 Field work for this project was conducted during the summer of 2005.
 Digital ZIP/PDF download.
 OF-06-07D

 The Fairplay West 7.5-minute quadrangle is located in northwestern South Park in central Colorado.
 In the northern part of the map area, the town of Fairplay straddles the boundary between the Fairplay West quadrangle and the adjacent Fairplay East quadrangle.
 State Highway 9 traverses the northeastern corner of the Fairplay West quadrangle and U.S. Highway 285 is just east of the quadrangle boundary.
 Several creeks and tributary streams flow east to southeast across the quadrangle and are part of the South Platte drainage basin.
 Principal streams in the area include, from north to south, the Middle Fork of the South Platte River, Sacramento Creek, Fourmile Creek, Sheep Creek, Twelvemile Creek, and Cave Creek.